LCC-CIT/CS297-CourseMaterials/CS297_Syllabus.md

 ### Late Work

-- The grade for assignments will be reduced 10% if they are submitted late.
+- The grade for assignments will be reduced 10% if they are submitted late except:
+  - Individual weekly reports and team sprint reports will not be accepted if they are more than three days late.
-- The final project is due at the time scheduled for the final exam.
+  - The final project is due at the time scheduled for the final exam and will not be accepted late.

 - Exceptions will be made only for illness or serious emergency situations.

 ### Academic Honesty